LearnWeb3DAO/Junior-Track/Indexing-Contract-Data-TheGraph.md

 Okay, so now we have let the graph know what kind of data we will be tracking and what will it contain 🥳 🥳 🥳

-Now its time to query this data 🎉
+Now it's time to query this data 🎉

 Graph has an amazing functionality that given the `Entity` it can auto generate large chunk of code for you!!!

 Isn't that amazing?
-Lets use that functionality.
+Let's use that functionality.
 In your terminal pointing to the graph directory execute this command

 ```bash
 yarn codegen